No products in the cart.

 Christine J. Alden, Esq.

-Christine was born in England to British and Jamaican parents.
-As a naturalized US Citizen herself, she recognizes the importance of US Citizenship and the opportunities and security it brings, therefore, allowing her to identify with each and every one of her clients no matter the situation or walk of life.
+Christine J. Alden provides customized immigration solutions for a global clientele.
+As a naturalized citizen herself, she recognizes the importance of U.S. citizenship and the opportunities and security it brings.
+She is also able to identify with each and every one of her clients, no matter the situation or walk of life.

 Laura F. Kelley, Esq.